 This container has been built to automatically launch one of our medical demo applications using the Crank Storyboard 6.1 release.

-The included video shows the walkthrough of these steps and how you can deploy your own custom application using Storyboard.
+The following video shows the walkthrough of these steps and how you can deploy your own custom application using Storyboard.